Outlight Journal

 In the current Outlight range:

-• Seren is the calm bedroom and hallway choice
+• Seren is the calm, soft-glow bedroom and hallway choice

 • Zola is the refined vertical statement choice